rmcgranaghan/Flourishing-Commons/library/Library.md

 -

 ## Essays and perspectives
-- _[What is education for?](https://www.bostonreview.net/forum/danielle-allen-what-is-education-for/)_ The standard should be set higher: meaningful civic participation.
+- _[What is education for?](https://www.bostonreview.net/forum/danielle-allen-what-is-education-for/)_ by Danielle Allen.
+The standard should be set higher: meaningful civic participation.
 -

 ## Events and Conferences